JamesJackaman/StructurePreservingIterativeSolvers/README.md

 This repository requires [Firedrake](https://www.firedrakeproject.org/) and [Irksome](https://firedrakeproject.github.io/Irksome).
 The Firedrake install script can be downloaded [here](https://www.firedrakeproject.org/download.html), and can be installed (with Irksome) into a new virtual envionrment with `python3 firedrake-install --install irksome`.
 Irksome is only a requirement for the [Linear KdV equation with RK temporal discretisation](#runge-kutta-in-time).

-Additional dependencies need to be installed by running ``setup.py`` inside the virtual environment.
+Before using this code it is recommended to run `setup.py` inside the virtual environment.
+This will install the additional dependencies [pandas](https://pandas.pydata.org) and [pickle](https://docs.python.org/3/library/pickle.html), in addition to creating the subfolder `plots`.

 ## What is CGMRES?